Dikshitha34/Dikshitha34/README.md

 - 👋 Hi, I’m Deekshitha -- @Dikshitha34
 - 👀 I’m interested in Web Development & Designing
-- 👩‍💻 A Cpmetitive Programmer and 📝 Python Developer...
+- 👩‍💻 A Cpmetitive Programmer and 📝 Developer...
-- 🌱 I’m currently improving my coding skills and have strong desire to learn and grow in SAP ecosystem...
+- 🌱 I’m currently improving my coding skills and have strong desire to learn
 - 📫 How to reach me -- LinkedIn: linkedin.com/in/deekshitha-g

 <!---